arjunr2/WALI/README.md

 This repo contains all the compiler and engine prototypes for an implementation of the *WebAssembly Linux Interface*.
 A list of supported syscalls can be found [here](docs/support.md)

+## Initial Setup
+1. Install dependencies with `sudo ./apt-install-deps.sh` or equivalent packages

+2. Setup toolchain configs: `python3 toolchains/gen_toolchains.py`

 ## Component Setup

-Before proceeding, make sure all dependencies are installed with `sudo ./apt-install-deps.sh`.
 There are four major toolchain components, that may be incrementally built:

 ***I just want to run WALI Wasm executables!***: